F.C. Magpies: History

 In August 2017, the club announced a new sponsorship deal with GVC Holdings.
 The side finished 3rd in the league that season, however, in May 2019 they completed a league and cup double, securing the Second Division title while also winning the Second Division Cup.
 After the season concluded, the club announced that former Watford chairman and British Olympian Haig Oundjian had purchased a stake in the club and become co-chairman with Louis Perry.

 The appointment of Nathan Rooney midway through the 2021–22 season saw a significant upturn in Magpies' fortunes in the league, with a 4th-place finish and a first Rock Cup final.
 In June 2022, the club rebranded as FCB Magpies.
 The next season, along with an overhaul of the club's image, saw more improvement, with a 3rd-place finish and victory in the 2022–23 Rock Cup.
 However, on 17 May 2023, Rooney announced his departure from the club, only to return as manager on 1 September.
 A third place finish followed ensuring another season of European football.
 On 18 July 2024, Magpies knocked Derry City out of the UEFA Conference League qualifying rounds, but were then themselves knocked out in the next round by F.C.
 Copenhagen after losing 8–1 on aggregate.

 On 6 April 2025, after securing their second Rock Cup victory against Lions Gibraltar the week prior, the club announced a merger with youth club Calpe City FC, with the new entity, Calpe City Magpies, officially launching on 1 June 2025.
-This launch was delayed by a year in June, however, meaning that the club would continue to operate as FCB Magpies for one more season, in order to allow the club to compete in UEFA competitions.
+This launch was delayed by a year in June, however, meaning that the club would continue to operate as FC Magpies for one more season, in order to allow the club to compete in UEFA competitions.
+However, by 2026 all talk of the new club had ceased, with Calpe City instead absorbed into the FC Magpies identity.